BioPAX/validator/README.md

 and also access it at localhost:8080 (live reload is enabled - can edit js/css/html/jsp and immediately see the effect without restarting the app)

-This is convenient for development but the problem is that LTW does not properly/fully wok for some reason, - the validator will not catch syntax errors or unknown property errors, unlike when it's run via `sh server.sh` or when docker container (i.e. when the app was run using e.g. `java -javaagent:agent.jar ... -jar app.war` command)
+This is convenient for development but the problem is that LTW does not properly/fully work for some reason, - the validator will not catch syntax errors or unknown property errors, unlike when it's run via `sh server.sh` or when docker container (i.e. when the app was run using e.g. `java -javaagent:agent.jar ... -jar app.war` command)